Woodbury, Connecticut: Government

-Politics

 Woodbury is one of the most reliably Republican towns in the United States.
 Since its founding in 1854, every Republican presidential candidate has carried Woodbury, even in nationwide Democratic landslides such as 1912, 1936, and 1964 in which Democratic candidates won Connecticut.
 Only four times, in 1884, the aforementioned 1912, 1992, and 1996 has the GOP candidate for president not received an absolute majority of the vote.
-In the eleven elections from 1920–1960, the Republican candidates all broke 70% of the vote in Woodbury, with the party's best showing coming in 1928 when Herbert Hoover received 84.17% of the vote.
+In the eleven elections from 1920 to 1960, the Republican candidates all broke 70% of the vote in Woodbury, with the party's best showing coming in 1928 when Herbert Hoover received 84.17% of the vote.
 The best showing for any Democrat in Woodbury since the founding of the GOP occurred in 1964 when Lyndon Johnson received 48.82% of the vote in an election where he won Connecticut with 67.81% of the vote.

-Similarly, Woodbury has also supported the last 32 GOP campaigns for governor of Connecticut.
+Similarly, Woodbury has also supported the last 36 GOP campaigns for governor of Connecticut.

-Prior to the GOP’s founding, Woodbury supported Whig presidential nominees Winfield Scott, Zachray Taylor, Henry Clay, and John Quincy Adams in 1852, 1848, 1832, and 1828 respectively.
+Prior to the GOP's founding, Woodbury supported Whig presidential nominees Winfield Scott, Zachary Taylor, Henry Clay, and John Quincy Adams in 1852, 1848, 1832, and 1828 respectively.
 Adams of whom has the largest percentage of the vote since 1828 for a presidential candidate in Woodbury at 88.36%.
 In 1836, 1840, and 1844, Martin Van Buren, and James K. Polk carried Woodbury, they remain the only two Democratic presidential candidates to carry the town, as of the 2020 presidential election.

-The results for Woodbury in all presidential elections since 1828, and all gubernatorial elections since 1924 can be found below:
+The results for Woodbury in all presidential elections since 1828, and all gubernatorial elections since 1916 can be found below: